LogtalkDotOrg/logtalk3/examples/figures/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains an example of network modeling for recognizing polyhedra represented as graphs as described in the following paper:
+This folder contains two examples of network modeling for recognizing polyhedra represented as graphs as described in the following paper:

 	@inproceedings{Markov1989AFF,